-Each student must also fulfill program requirements specific to his/her specialty area (see program statements for: Geographic Information Science; Rivers, Watersheds, and Landscape Dynamics; Society, Space and Environments).
-It is important to note that some programs (e.g., Rivers, Watersheds, and Landscape Dynamics) require a student to take the thesis option in completing their degree.
+Each student must also fulfill the requirements specific to his/her specialty area (see statements for Cities and Metropolitan Areas; Geographic Information Science; Rivers, Watersheds, and Landscape Dynamics; Society, Space and Environments).
+It is important to note that some areas of specialization (e.g., Rivers, Watersheds, and Landscape Dynamics) require a student to take the thesis option in completing their degree.

-Students who wish to register for GEOG 595 must obtain faculty approval and complete a 595 Plan of Study Form.
-GEOG 595 may be taken for a S/U (Satisfactory/Unsatisfactory) grade or CR/NC (Credit/No Credit) grade.
+Students who wish to register for GEOG 595 must obtain faculty approval and complete a 595 Independent Study Form.
+GEOG 595 may be taken for S/U (Satisfactory/Unsatisfactory) grade or CR/NC (Credit/No Credit) grade.
 The CR/NC grade requires the completion of the Credit/No Credit Form by the deadline set by the Graduate College.
-Please note the Graduate College Handbook regarding Credit/No Credit grades.:
+Please note the Graduate College Handbook regarding Credit/No Credit grades: